-Major flooding in Canada leads to widespread supply-chain disruptions
+Major flooding in Canada leads to widespread supply chain disruptions

-An atmospheric river earlier this week produced what officials described as a once-in-a-century rainfall, causing flooding and powerful mudslides in the southern part of B.C., Canada’s westernmost province.
+An atmospheric river earlier this week produced what officials described as a once-in-a-century rainfall, causing flooding and powerful mudslides in the southern part of British Columbia, Canada’s westernmost province.

 The impact on infrastructure was catastrophic, collapsing highways, submerging railroad tracks and forcing a regional oil pipeline to close.
 The deluge and accompanying mudslides also choked off the city of Vancouver, shuttering four main roads and two key rail lines linking to its port.